quercia-dev/birdclef2025/README.md

 ## Limitations on the final model

 As defined by the _Cornell Lab of Ornithology_, the final result of the study is be a classifier model, which is provided as a Kaggle Python Notebook, complying to the following restrictions:
-- If it's a CPU Notebook, it must run in less than 90 minutes.
+- If it is a CPU Notebook, it must run in less than 90 minutes.
-- GPU Notebook submissions are disabled, though one can technically submit, though with only 1 minute of runtime.
+- GPU Notebook submissions are disabled.
+One can technically submit, though will have a strict limit of 1 minute of runtime.
 - Internet access is disabled
 - Freely & publicly available external data is allowed, which includes pre-trained models.